 Eastern Dry Rocks Sanctuary Preservation Area

-Eastern Dry Rocks Sanctuary Preservation Area (SPA) contains a concentration of important bank reef habitats within a small area, and ranges in depth from 5 to 35 feet.
-Eastern Dry Rocks is located a half-mile east of Rock Key SPA and designated as one of the seven featured sites of Mission: Iconic Reefs.
+Eastern Dry Rocks Sanctuary Preservation Area (SPA) is just 90 acres in size, yet it contains a concentration of important bank reef habitats within a small area, and ranges in depth from 5 to 35 feet.
+Eastern Dry Rocks is designated as one of the seven featured sites of Mission: Iconic Reefs.
 Eastern Dry Rocks SPA is typical of most reef formations in the area, with a rubble zone and long fingers of coral with sand and coral-filled canyons.

 Special regulations apply here.
 Learn more about what activities are allowed in this type of zone.